 The easiest way to think of these two features is that your Body Clock and chronotype are aspirational guidelines for your ideal sleep times based on your circadian rhythm.
 Bedtime guidance is a suggested bedtime to get the most amount of sleep available based on your recent sleep patterns.

-Note: the Body Clock is available for Gen2 members and Gen3 members with active membership.
+Note: Body Clock is available for active members and Gen2 users.

 What is the Chronotype?